 As a shipper, you should determine which type of drayage service is necessary for cargo delivery in the next leg of the journey.
 The assigned driver may only take the load a few hundred feet to a waiting truck or haul the cargo miles away to a warehousing facility.
 It’s also important to consider a container may require transfer via drayage services multiple times during a single shipment.

 As a carrier, be prepared to switch gears if necessary.
 Waiting times can often change within minutes, especially at ports.
 Drayage carriers are at the mercy of the import, and when ocean shipping experiences high traffic, ports become clogged, and delays start to build.
 Hours can be challenging to plan.
 Additionally, ports have terminals, and each has its own rules for container pickup, driver processes, appointment booking, and more.
 While preparing and researching these as a new driver will increase efficiency, experience and time will be the best way to learn how to navigate each portal and the accompanying terminals.

-Being available, flexible, and communicative are vital to a successful first-mile experience for all.
+Being available, flexible, and communicative is vital to a successful first-mile experience for all.
 As a broker or 3PL, you’ll be making more short moves in a smaller time frame (just like the carriers), which means you need to have the right carriers with the right equipment in your network.
-While coordinating the load, you’ll need to know if the goods are refrigerated, if they are hazardous materials and the size and weight of the load.
-If there are disruptions, quickly communicating these asset details will help secure and execute an alternative plan promptly and efficiently.